 He said HDS users would have had to go elsewhere for a NAS solution that took data off of the 9900.
 "Now HDS has a legitimate competitor to EMC's Celerra."

-Dan Warmenhoven, CEO of Network Appliance, said during a phone brieifing that the NAS gateway is designed for enterprise-class
+Dan Warmenhoven, CEO of Network Appliance, said during a phone brieifing that the NAS gateway is designed for enterprise-class data centers with significant SAN infrastructures that also have file-serving requirements.

 While the enterprise NAS gateway is expected to ship in the early months of 2003, there is a catch.
 The NAS gateway will be available for Hitachi-branded Freedom Storage high-end and modular products.
 NetApp's Warmenhoven said the gateway would not initially be available for HDS storage that is sold and branded by partners Hewlett Packard Co. and Sun Microsystems Inc. It is likely that it will eventually be sold into HP and Sun storage environments, but Warmenhoven said support agreements need to be solidified first.